florisvb/flivver/README.md

 # Data

-You can download the raw data from datadryad here: link
+You can download the raw data from datadryad here: https://datadryad.org/stash/dataset/doi:10.5061/dryad.w3r2280r6

 Update the `data_directory` location at the top of each of the notebooks before running them.